-Organizations that deliver health and health care benefit from organizational approaches that promote evidence-based leadership and learning-, systems-, and team-oriented environments in which to deliver health services; operational approaches that optimize care delivery; and systems engineering approaches to inspire disciplined problem analysis, design, development, implementation, and evaluation of innovations.
+Organizations that deliver health and health care benefit from organizational approaches that promote evidence-based leadership; learning, systems, and team-oriented environments in which to deliver health services; organizational and operational approaches that optimize care delivery; and systems engineering to inspire disciplined problem analysis, design, development, implementation, and evaluation of innovations.

-Dr. Sara Singer’s Research
+Dr. Sara Singer’s Research Philosophy

 Drawing on years of research focused on the role of organizational culture in patient safety and medical errors, Dr. Singer believes strongly that if we want to make gains in health, we need all sectors engaged and collaborating to address population social needs.
 Her research program is built around ensuring patient safety despite enormous complexity and uncertainty in diagnosis, treatment, and disease progression; integrating increasingly fragmented services and multiple service providers; implementing, adapting, and sustaining technological innovations that enhance the value of health care; and creating a culture of health and well-being among sectors not traditionally considered part of the health ecosystem.

 Because of her pioneering work in applying organizational theory to health care, Dr. Singer is a recognized expert on the culture of safety, integrated care, innovation implementation, and culture of health.
 Her research has resulted in increased acceptance of cultural solutions as an essential element of initiatives to enhance safety and quality in health care, enhanced recognition of the patient’s role in achieving care integration, and the improved capability of businesses to embrace their potential for positively impacting health and well-being of their employees, consumers, communities, and the environment.